samstur/P_rapae_RNASeq/MasterNotes.md

 ## Accessing Sequencing Data
 Maryland Genomics Facilty uses Aspera to transfer read files.
 So, I first had to download files for Aspera to the MAC desktop using the following command then enter the password provided by UMD:

-$HOME/<filepath>/Applications/Aspera\ Connect.app/Contents/Resources/ascp -l 1024M -k 1 -QT <link from UMD> $HOME/<filepath>
+$HOME/insertfilepathhere/Applications/Aspera\ Connect.app/Contents/Resources/ascp -l 1024M -k 1 -QT insertlinkfromUMDhere $HOME/<filepath>

 This resulted in three files: a tar filed containing the trimmed and untrimmed version of the reads for each sample (forward and reverse reads), an md5sum file, and a text summary file.

 The trimming done at UMD involved the following parameters: “We use Trimmomatic and trim for both adaptors and quality.
 We run Trimmomatic with parameters: simple clip threshold=7, seed mismatches=2, palindrome threshold=40, minimum sequence length=30, and training quality=20.”
 Also, from Lisa Sadzewicz: “Trimmed files included trimmed index/adaptor and quality trimming.”
+I ended up using the trimmed version but also doing my own trimming on top of the trimming done at UMD.

 To check the md5sum file, I used the following commands and made sure the two outputs matched to ensure the tar file downloaded fully:
-$md5sum <name of tar file>  OR $ md5 <name of tar file>
-$head <name of md5sum file>
+$md5sum insertnameoftarfilehere
+$head insertnameofmd5sumfilehere

 Next, I needed to extract the tar file (do this on HPC so move tar file to google bucket then onto HPC.
 Use the upload.sh script for this).
 Then I used the extract.sh script to extract the tar file.
 Finally, I added the sample name to each of the file names.